tpritc/verboten_keys/README.md

 * `:nullify` leaves the key in the JSON response, but it will nullify the value, so any forbidden values will always appear to be `nil`.
 * `:raise` will raise a `VerbotenKeys::ForbiddenKeyError` if a forbidden key is found in the response body.

-The `use_rails_filter_parameters` option automatically includes Rails' existing `config.filter_parameters` in the forbidden keys list.
+The `include_rails_filter_parameters` option automatically includes Rails' existing `config.filter_parameters` in the forbidden keys list.
 The default value is `false`.
 When enabled with `true`, Verboten Keys automatically merges Rails' filter parameters with any custom `forbidden_keys` you specify.

 > [!WARNING]
 > This option is only available for Rails apps.
 If you enable it in a non-Rails app, it will raise an error.